Eligibility and Selection Criteria

 How Do I Apply?

-After you have submitted your doctoral program application, more information about this GIA Scholarship application process, including the submission application portal link, will be sent to you if you are a domestic applicant.
+You must be invited to apply by George Mason University.
+Information about the GIA Scholarship application process, including the application submission portal link, will automatically be sent to you, if you are a domestic student after you have submitted your doctoral program application.
 You do not need to have a doctoral program admission decision for your scholarship application to be reviewed.
 However, GIA scholarships will only be awarded to those selected applicants that are ultimately offered full admission without provisions or conditions.